Eagle Symbolism – Meaning and Totem

 - Free Spirited

 In Native American culture the feather of Eagle was powerful medicine and symbolized courage and strength, they were given as great prizes.
 Great leaders often wore headdresses that stretched all the way to the ground with these powerful symbols, and Eagles were seen as King of the Birds.
-Don’t let this message of leadership go to your head however, as chieftains were always first concerned with the welfare of their tribes.
+Don’t let this symbolism of leadership go to your head however, as chieftains were always first concerned with the welfare of their tribes.

 As messengers of the heavens, or spirits that are connected with higher powers, people with Eagle medicine are often very wise.
 This quality is a gift of vision and clarity that should be used to help others through dark and troubling times.
 One who seeks the meaning of the eagle spirit views situations and other people from a broad perspective for better understanding just as the eagle guide sees the world from a its great height.